Kibbles/Sheetpost/README.md

 Why not!

 ## Setup
-Gspread requires valid Drive API credentials for use in OAuth2.
+gspread requires valid Drive API credentials for use in OAuth2.
 [Here's how to do this](https://gspread.readthedocs.io/en/latest/oauth2.html).

 On line 16 in sheetpost.py, edit the following value:
 ```